skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

   cite_name = "U.S. Veteran"
 %}
 {% endcapture %}

+Our innovators are grateful that they can now share their work with partners outside the VA, and we continue to hear from VA leadership how proud they are to tell everyone about the Marketplace.

 {% capture results %}
 - Delivered an alpha version of the platform within two months